BigBang1112/mania-server-manager/README.md

 ### Ubuntu Noble

-This is the default for `latest`, for specific images it's `noble`.
+This is the default for `latest`, specifically tagged as `noble`.
 It is a stable image that doesn't install anything additionally to run Nadeo game servers.
 Ubuntu is known to be regularly updated with security patches.

 ### Debian Bookworm (slim)